Skip to main content

 Dietary strategy provides another layer of synergy, primarily through the mechanisms of mitochondrial health and inflammation control.
 The brain’s high metabolic rate makes it exquisitely sensitive to mitochondrial function.
 Mitochondrial biogenesis, the creation of new mitochondria, is a key adaptation for cellular health.

 Exercise, especially high-intensity interval training (HIIT), is a robust activator of a pathway governed by PGC-1α, the master regulator of mitochondrial biogenesis.
 A diet founded on anti-inflammatory principles further supports this process.
-Foods rich in polyphenols (found in colorful plants), antioxidants, and omega-3 fatty acids help quell the low-grade systemic inflammation that can drain and impair neuronal function.
+Foods rich in polyphenols (found in colorful plants), antioxidants, and omega-3 fatty acids help quell the low-grade systemic inflammation that can drain cellular energy and impair neuronal function.

 This chronic inflammation is a major contributor to brain fog and cognitive decline.
 By reducing the inflammatory “noise,” a clean diet allows the brain’s resources to be allocated toward higher-order cognitive processes.